What Would You Do if You Lost Your Ability to Drive?

-Because you depend so much on your ability to drive, you need to make wise decisions when charged with a driving-related offense.
+Because you depend so much on your ability to drive, you need to make wise decisions when you get a traffic ticket.
 Choose wisely by hiring an experienced traffic defense attorney to protect your ability to drive legally.
-Here’s why.
+Don’t think that you need a lawyer for your traffic ticket?
+Here’s why you do.

 Being Convicted of a Traffic Offense Can Affect You More Than You Might Think.

 While you might consider the ability to drive on Virginia’s roads to be a right, the Commonwealth considers it a privilege.
-That distinction is important, because it affects how and under what circumstances the Commonwealth will suspend or revoke your ability to drive legally in Virginia.
+That distinction is important—it affects how and under what circumstances the Commonwealth will suspend or revoke your ability to drive legally in Virginia.

-You must also consider how a driving-related conviction, even for a simple speeding ticket, might affect your insurance premium.
+And consider how being convicted on a traffic ticket, even a simple speeding ticket, might affect your insurance premium.
 If you hold a commercial driver’s license (CDL), certain driving-related convictions might cost you your job, even if you were pulled over while in your personal vehicle on your own time.

 For those visiting Virginia who are convicted of a driving offense committed while driving through Virginia, be aware that your home state can learn of your conviction because of information-sharing agreements with Virginia.
 Some states will suspend the driver’s license of one of their own residents if that resident’s driving privileges are suspended in Virginia.

-To recap, a conviction for speeding or other traffic offense can have wide-ranging impacts on:
+To recap, a conviction on a traffic ticket can have wide-ranging impacts on:

 - Your driver’s license (even if you have an out-of-state license, such as a North Carolina driver’s license);